dmouscher/nomic/rules-public.md

 * The item must have been defined in a rule prior to creation inorder to recieve points.
 * Resources are not items.

+## 352

+One week after this rule comes into effect, the Corgi Lord will choose a picture from the #corgis channel and grant it the "Nice Corg Award".
+The player who posted the picture is rewarded with 3 points.
+Only pictures posted after this rule comes into effect may be considered, and the Corgi Lord is not eligible for the prize.

 ## 358

 A player in a current religion with more than 4 players becomes "The Jezus" (this is a title)